davidkayce/forum-application/graphQL/README.md

 2. Zeit.co's Now V2 ( main value proposition here is that they can cache responses so you reduce function call ups )

 ## Architecture and Features
+1. We will be using a serverless architecture with APIs being run as functions
-1. I would be using GUN DB as the main storage layer.
-GUN DB is a javascript only graph database
+2. I would be using GUN DB as the main storage layer.
+GUN DB is a decentralised javascript only graph database that guarantees eventual consistency across all database peers
+3. Most function actions will be mutations as the query of information will be done through GUN DB on the client side
+4. Each function is to write to its own peer of the DB with specific credentials
+5. Data sharing and realtime updates are done on the DB layer
+6. Before a function is closed, it needs to confirm that the data has been updated on the DB super-peer

 ### Best Practises